A method to derive material-specific spin-bath model descriptions of materials displaying prevalent spin physics: Examples

 As a first test of the parity optimization procedure we introduce a simple lattice model.
 We have chosen the connectivity of the lattice sites and the coupling constants such that for the lattice sites $B_i$ an electron density $\langle n_{B_i} \rangle_0 \neq 1$ is strongly discouraged.
 The lattice sites $B_i$ should consequently be good realizations of spin-like orbitals.
 The Hamiltonian of the lattice model reads

 where $a^{\dagger}_{i\sigma}$ creates a fermion of spin $\sigma$ on lattice site $A_i$ and $b^{\dagger}_{i\sigma}$ creates a fermion of spin $\sigma$ on lattice site $B_i$.
+The lattice sites $A_i$ and $B_i$ form the initial basis of the system.
 We impose periodic boundary conditions for the lattice sites $A_i$.
 A graphic representation of the lattice model is displayed in Fig.~\ref{fig:toy_model_schema}.
 The coupling constants satisfy $U \gg \vert t \vert > \vert V \vert$ and $0 > V > t$.
 The repulsive Hubbard interaction on lattice sites $B_i$ in combination with the weak hybridization between $B_i$ and $A_i$ places a significant energy penalty on $n_{B_i} \neq 1$.
 Low-energy eigenstates of the Hamiltonian should therefore satisfy $n_{B_i} \equiv 1$ and the lattice sites $B_i$ be considered good realizations of spin-like orbitals.